airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/create-new-bot/whatsapp-bot-creation-with-manual-onboarding/subscribe-wa-webhook-with-chatbotworld.md

 Congratulations!
 You have successfully subscribed to the webhook for your WhatsApp account on the Meta Dashboard.
 Now, you will be able to receive messages and notifications through the specified webhook URL (`https://api-v7.express-chat.com/whatsapp/cloud`).

 Please note that the process of subscribing to webhooks may be subject to changes or updates in the Meta Dashboard.
-If you encounter any difficulties or issues during the process, refer to the official Meta documentation or contact EleAPI support team for further assistance.\
+If you encounter any difficulties or issues during the process, refer to the official Meta documentation or contact eleapi support team for further assistance.\